 The stock pitches will be broadcast via WEBINAR to the AMP's Board of Advisors and interested alumni who may ask questions of the presenter.
 Analysts should bring their pitches to class on a memory stick/flash drive because they must use the laptop computer attached to the WEBINAR system for the presentation.

-As noted above, all prior stock pitches are posted and the AMP Blackboard website and can serve as both references and examples for subsequent analysis.
+As noted above, all prior stock pitches are posted on Dropbox under "AMP 2" and can serve as both references and examples for subsequent analysis.

 Attachment III

 Stock Pitch Evaluations